tudo-aqua/bgw/bgw-docs/website/public/guides/topics/concepts/observable.md

 [ObservableLinkedListKDoc]: /docs/tools.aqua.bgw.observable/-observable-linked-list/index.html
 [IllegalArgumentExceptionKDoc]: https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-illegal-argument-exception/

+> This guide is currently being rewritten.
+Content may be incomplete, incorrect or subject to change.
+> {style="danger"}

 # Observable

 This section showcases the different types of observables in the BGW framework.
 [Observables][ObservableKDoc] are used